 - A statewide, four-year curriculum for medical students leading to the M.D. degree.

 - Postgraduate medical education (residency) programs of three to five years in duration leading to eligibility for board certification in family medicine, internal medicine, general surgery and psychiatry; a one-year transitional program is also offered.

 - A continuing medical education program to address the career-long need of physicians and other health care personnel for continued learning.

-- Biomedical science graduate programs in the Department of Basic Sciences leading to the M.S. degree, Ph.D. degree, and the combined M.D./Ph.D.
+- Graduate programs in the Department of Biomedical Sciences and Department of Pathology leading to the M.S. degree, Ph.D. degree and the combined M.D./Ph.D.

 - Postdoctoral research training opportunities in the laboratories of faculty principal investigators in multiple departments.

 - Graduate program leading to a doctoral degree in physical therapy.

 - Graduate programs leading to master’s degrees in medical laboratory science, occupational therapy, physician assistant studies and public health.